-10. Self-management
+10. Self-Management

-- a.
-Following discussion with parents/carers, pupils who are competent to manage their own health needs and medicines will be encouraged to take responsibility for self-managing their medicines and procedures.
-This will be reflected in their IHCP. - b.
-Where appropriate, pupils will be allowed to carry their own medicines and relevant devices. - c.
-Where it is not possible for pupils to carry their own medicines or devices, they will be held in suitable locations that can be accessed quickly and easily. - d.
-If a pupil refuses to take medicine or carry out a necessary procedure, staff will not force them to do so.
+- 10.1 Following discussion with parents/carers, pupils who are competent to manage their own health needs and medicines will be encouraged to take responsibility for self-managing their medicines and procedures.
+This will be reflected in their IHCP. - 10.2 Where appropriate, pupils will be allowed to carry their own medicines and relevant devices. - 10.3 Where it is not possible for pupils to carry their own medicines or devices, they will be held in suitable locations that can be accessed quickly and easily. - 10.4 If a pupil refuses to take medicine or carry out a necessary procedure, staff will not force them to do so.
 Instead, the procedure agreed in the pupil's IHCP will be followed.
-Following such an event, parents/carers will be informed so that alternative options can be considered. - e.
-If a child with a controlled drug passes it to another child for use, this is an offence and appropriate disciplinary action will be taken in accordance with the Behaviour Policy.
+Following such an event, parents/carers will be informed so that alternative options can be considered. - 10.5 If a child with a controlled drug passes it to another child for use, this is an offence and appropriate disciplinary action will be taken in accordance with the Behaviour Policy.

-11. Managing medicines
+11. Managing Medicines